ericleong/bubblebattles/README.md

     npm install

-change the hosts,

-    grid.html, line 70
-    grid-client.js, line 9

-and start the server
+if necessary, change the `host` in `grid-client.js`.
+Then start the server

     node grid-server.js